 Learning by Doing

-The SCA is primarily a group of people interested in the study and re-creation of pre-17th century Europe.
+The SCA is primarily a group of people interested in the study and re-creation of pre-17th century life and culture.
 It is much more than a study group.
 We learn by doing.
 For example, rather than simply reading about armour of the period; we read about it, look at surviving examples, consult with others, and then attempt to learn the medieval techniques by actually making armor.
 We then take it a step further – we take our creation onto a field of battle and use it for protection in armoured combat.
 The same is true of clothing, needlework, leatherwork, carpentry, cooking, etc. If it was done in the Middle Ages, chances are good that someone in the SCA does it!

 The Chivalric Ideal